WHAT IS POWER ALL ABOUT?

 Your endurance will increase, too, and the best measure of endurance is not power but total energy applied, that is, calories.
 The longer your rides, the more calories you will expend.

-The Newton measures average watts, maximum watts, and calories to give you a complete picture of your current fitness, and it provides power-based workouts to help you improve your fitness.
+Velocomp power meters actual watts to give you a complete picture of your current fitness, and the Newton Power Cycling Computer provides power-based workouts to help you improve your fitness.

 Since Newton workouts are based on the result of your fitness test it is important to be rested and to concentrate on maintaining an all out effort during your fitness test.
 Though an all-out effort is the goal you’re aiming for in the fitness test, in real life it’s never that easy.
 Maybe you’ve done your fitness test after a hard day of work, or the day after completing a big bike ride, or maybe you didn’t sleep so well.
 Obviously, your Newton doesn’t know any of this but when you start to do fitness improvement workouts you’ll be able to tell quickly if the recommended workout levels are too easy or too hard for your current level of fitness.
 For each type of workout—fat , cardio, strength—and each fitness level – one through ten—there are two or three different levels of workouts – easier to harder.